laravel/docs/authentication.md

 The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to authenticate with an application.
 The method should then "query" the underlying persistent storage for the user matching those credentials.
 Typically, this method will run a query with a "where" condition that searches for a user record with a "username" matching the value of `$credentials['username']`.
 The method should return an implementation of `Authenticatable`. **This method should not attempt to do any password validation or authentication.**

 The `validateCredentials` method should compare the given `$user` with the `$credentials` to authenticate the user.
 For example, this method will typically use the `Hash::check` method to compare the value of `$user->getAuthPassword()` to the value of `$credentials['password']`.
 This method should return `true` or `false` indicating whether the password is valid.

+The `rehashPasswordIfRequired` method should rehash the given `$user`'s password if required and supported.
+For example, this method will typically use the `Hash::needsRehash` method to determine if the `$credentials['password']` value needs to be rehashed.
+If the password needs to be rehashed, the method should use the `Hash::make` method to rehash the password and update the user's record in the underlying persistent storage.

 <a name="the-authenticatable-contract"></a>
 ### The Authenticatable Contract